 causes the noisy/all-white/all-black display results.
 You may

 also encounter display problems if the guider is not well-focused.

-Focusing the guider can be a tedious and frustrating experience
+Focusing the guider can be a tedious process

 but it's critical to getting good guiding results.
 A good

 technique is to start with a bright but unsaturated

 star and try to reach focus with that.
 Then move to successively

 fainter stars to fine-tune the focus position using the PHD2 Star

 Profile tool to measure the size of the guide star.
 Good results

 can also be obtained using a Bahtinov focusing mask or focusing tools